arsiboo/production-flow-network-simulation/README.md

 ## How to Run

 1. Download or clone the project files from GitHub.
-2. Open the project folder in your preferred Python IDE, such as PyCharm or VS Code.
+2. Open the project folder in your preferred Python IDE.
+I used PyCharm.
-3. Make sure the required libraries are installed.
+3. Make sure the required libraries are installed based on their indicated versions.
 4. In `model.py`, change `max_agents` inside `build_queue_network()` if you want to change the maximum number of products entering the system.
 5. In `evaluation.py`, change the `total_time` and `step_size` values if you want to change the simulation duration and control update interval.
 6. Run `evaluation.py`.